 What Is the Job Demand for Epidemiologists?

-Job opportunities in epidemiology are projected to grow 10% from 2012 to 2022, about as fast as the average for all occupations.
-Advances in the availability and processing of "big data", along with the growing integration of advanced mapping software, will open up new opportunities in this area.
+The job demand for epidemiologists is projected to be outstanding between 2020 and 2030, rising about 30% during this time.* Advances in the availability and processing of "big data", along with the growing integration of advanced mapping software, will open up new opportunities in this area.
 While there will be strong demand for epidemiologists in the public sector, the number of jobs will depend on the availability of funding.
 Flexible candidates willing to accept available jobs that may not be within their areas of specialty will have the best opportunities.

 How Do I Get an Epidemiology Degree?